-- 1. Use wood only.
+- Use wood only.
 (NEVER USE FLAMMABLE LIQUIDS SUCH AS GASOLINE, KEROSENE, ETC., AS EXPLOSION MAY RESULT). - 2.
 Open the bottom draft regulators by turning 10 turns to the left.
-This will leave a 3/4" space between regulator and door. - 3.
-Lay a small amount of wadded-up newspaper on the fire brick liner floor and small dry pieces of wood may be placed on top of the paper. - 4.
-Light the fire and soon as it is burning, close the fire door. - 5.
-After the fire is burning well (a few minutes depending on how dry the wood is), open fire door and fill fire box about one-half full of wood.
+This will leave a 3⁄4" space between regulator and door.
+Close upper regulator then turn the knob on adjustable blade in horizontal baffle to open position.
+This will give a direct draft to flue for quick start up.
+Knob is located at back end of upper right side. - Lay a small amount of wadded-up newspaper on the floor of heater and small dry pieces of wood may be placed on top of the paper. - Light the fire and soon as it is burning, close the fire door. - After the fire is burning well (a few minutes depending on how dry the wood is), open fire door and fill fire box about one-half full of wood.
 Close fire door securely. - 6.
 After the heater gets hot, you may set the draft regulators for the desired heat.
 The proper setting can only be obtained by trial since conditions of fuel, space being heated, individual preference, etc., vary.
 After some experience with the heater you will learn the best setting for your needs.
-Generally the best setting is when the space between the draft regulator and draft opening is about 1⁄2 inch-about the length of the following dark line .
+Generally the best setting is when the space between the draft regulator and draft opening is about 1/8 inch-about the length of the following dark line .
 For more heat turn the regulator to the left .
-For less heat turn to right
+For less heat turn to right - Close the adjustable blade in horizontal baffle after fire is burning well, keep closed when on low fire and when holding fire at night.